Fall Arrest Harness Safety

 - Falls from elevated work areas

-- Harness failure from improper inspection
+- Harness failure from damaged webbing, stitching, or hardware

-- Incorrect anchorage leading to injury
+- Incorrect anchorage or connector use

 2–3 Minute Talk Script